thelonelinux/LibraryManagementSystem/Documentation_and_Learning.md

 	spring.datasource.password=Vicky1995@123  (Need to find way to encrypt this password) spring.datasource.driverClassName=com.mysql.jdbc.Driver (Deprecated in spring 3.x, only works in spring 2.x) spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver (Use this in spring 3.x)
-	spring.datasource.initial-size=10  (This is the number of connection instance you want to create, so that multiple request from users come then make sure we have enough connection in our connection pool) for more detail check 							microservice lecture server.port=1111 (Port in which you want to run this Rest Service
+	spring.datasource.initial-size=10  (This is the number of connection instance you want to create, so that multiple request from users come then make sure we have enough connection in our connection pool) server.port=1111 (Port in which you want to run this Rest Service
   * Now the connection details added, map the table with class entity
   * Don't make column names in caps in MySQL, as when mapping with the Entity Class, the columns was giving error